saipardhu/Sample-Data-Pipeline/README.md

 5. AWS EC2 - Used to host the application.

 ***Environment***
-AWS EC2 Amazon AMI of instance type t2.micro
+AWS EC2 Linux Amazon AMI of instance type t2.micro Conda4.6.2 with python3.4+

 ***Usage***